 During the 80’s and 90’s Treblaires once again performed with the Niagara Symphony at the Shaw Festival.
 Other shows at Brock, to mention just a few, included: an authentic 1952 Packard parked at a drive-in restaurant with real roller skating car-hops/singers for “The 50’s Show”, featuring Roy Orbison, The Everly Brothers, Elvis, and many others; “Steppin’ Out”, a blues/jazz revue; “Stairway to the Stars’, which was a “heavenly” experience.
 Linda Allison was the Director for the majority of these years, along with choreographers Ann Shennan and Jan Williams, and Artistic Directors Marilyn Casson and Pat Laing.
 The final show at Brock was “The 13th Hour “, under new Director Susan McVeen.
 Sheila Langstaff accompanied Trebs on piano, with John Ediger on standup bass.

 In the late 90’s shows were moved to smaller venues due to overhead costs.
 Claudia Myers filled in as interim Director in 2002 and Val Saari took over permanently in 2003-2004.
 After many years as accompanist, Sheila Langstaff retired and Jessica Prickett came on board in Sept.
 2004.
 Carol Morningstar assumed the leadership in September of 2004 through to the end of 2005.
 Brian Bozzato, guitarist and sound man, joined Trebs in January 2008.
 In January 2006, Cyndy Farnsworth, a long-term Treb member, became director until her retirement in February 2009, when Anne TenDen, another long-term Treblaire member, took over and directed the choir until June 2011.
 In September of 2011, Jessica Prickett-Cowan, former accompanist, assumed directorship of the choir and a new accompanist, Reinhard Fochtberger, came on board, In September of 2012, Reinhard moved on to attend the Music Program at Brock University and Carolyn Bergen joined Treblaires as the accompanist.
-From January of 2014 until Dec, 2015, Ben Phelan accompanied the choir and in January, 2016, Kelly Maslyk took over.
+In January of 2014, Ben Phelan took over as accompanist with Treblaires, and in January 2108, Laura Scott joined Treblaires.

 There are 2 performance seasons: one set from late November into December following a holiday/winter/Christmas theme and a different spring set from March to June, where the theme varies.
-We are available for special events, fundraisers, etc. and, given enough notice, can tailor the music somewhat, to a particular theme.
+We are available for special events, fundraisers, etc. and, given enough notice, can tailor the music, to a certain extent, to a particular theme.